open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 The software for the  prototype is complete.
 Many other organizations were able to take our design and go to market with it.
 30 organizations were able to recreate the same in their patients.
 Some of them created bulk orders of the same and manufactured it.
 I don't know  if they pass through certification or not because getting the full oxygen concentrator certification should have taken longer.
 But they were selling under recreational use or something like that, like the Chinese one.
 {{< /expand >}}

+{{< card2 "Local production">}}
+30 organizations were able to recreate the same in their patients.
+They were part of the calls and then they did use the designs that were shared by us.

+We started using locally available materials to be able to build them.
+{{< /card2 >}}

 > Those other entities have independently produced this hardware or did they take instructions from you?
 Were there any?

 {{< expand "Show answer">}}